ObjectiveVirtual/fastfetch-config/README.md

 # Fastfetch config
-This is a fork from TheToxicToast's fastfetch config, I al only going to customize this further.
+This is a fork from TheToxicToast's fastfetch config, I am only going to customize this further nothing else.

 ## Installation Instructions